stopnoanime/11ty-no-style-please/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/stopnoanime/11ty-no-style-please&stack=cms)

 After deploying it to Netlify, you will be invited to join the CMS by email.
-After accepting the invite and setting a password, you will have a fully configured and working blog site.
+After accepting the invite and setting a password you can start change the site's settings, and creating posts from within the CMS.
-If you want you can set the `site_url` in `admin/config.yml` to the correct URL for your site, this will show up in your CMS.

 ---
 You can also run eleventy locally and then deploy it manually: